kontaktio/kontakt-ios-sdk/README.md

 1. From the File menu, select Add Packages...
 2. Enter "https://github.com/kontaktio/kontakt-ios-sdk" into the package repository URL text field
-3. Add ComposableArchitecture directly to your application.
+3. Add KontaktSDK directly to your application.

 ---